Latin Name: Euonymus americanus

 Hearts a Bustin bark can be used as a tea and works as a laxative, diuretic, and expectorant to treat various diseases.

 Native Americans may have used the root for tea for treating stomach aches, painful urination, and the vomiting of blood.
+The powdered bark, applied to the scalp, was believed to eliminate dandruff.

 An infusion of the plant has been used to stimulate menstruation.